TSRohit99/Sylheti_Bloggers/README.md

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

+For Backend :
 `DB_NAME`
 `DB_USER`
 `DB_PASS`
 `DB_HOST`
 `PROJECT_ID`

+For Frontend :
+`VITE_API_KEY_SELF`

 There's a config file called mykey.json for Gcloud in ./Backend that is not the repo.
 You need to add it from your Gcloud.
-You can google it to learn more.
+You can google it to learn more. also make sure to configure VITE_API_KEY_SELF in client .env to use the APIs.